CentroEPiaggio/kuka-lwr/ros/kuka_lwr/lwr_moveit/README.md

 ## Usage

+## Prerequisites
+- load the script _lwr_hw/krl/ros_control.src_ on the robot
+- bring the robot in a position where the joints 1 and 3 are as bent as possible (at least 45 degrees) to avoid the "__FRI interpolation error__"
+- put the robot in __Position__ control
+- start the script with the grey and green buttons; the scripts stops at a point and should be started again by releasing and pressing again the green button
+- the script should reach the loop where it wait for commands; now you can proceed by loading MoveIt!

 ### MoveIt!
 __IMPORTANT__:  This is still an EXPERIMENTAL package!
 Try it out on real hardware at your own risk, and with the red button next to you.
 #### Demo